Contractors insurance protects your contracting business from financial losses caused by accident or disaster.

+Contractors insurance is a risk management tool meant to protect your contracting business in the event of an accident or disaster that causes financial losses for your business.
 With contractors insurance, your business signs a contract with an insurance company and makes a payment called a premium.
 In exchange for your premium, the insurance company agrees to cover your business financially if certain specified accidents or disasters listed in the contract occur.

 Contractors insurance generally falls into one of two main categories: liability insurance and property insurance.

 Although your business likely pays great attention to work safety, accidents do happen.
 If your business causes harm or damage to another person or their property, you can be sued for damages.
 With liability insurance, you pay an insurance company to take on the risk of accidents.
 In exchange for your payment, the insurance company will pay for damages or settlements against your business if an accident happens.

 As a contractor, you’ve likely made a significant investment in tools, equipment, and other property for your business.
 Unexpected disasters like fires, windstorms, and theft can destroy your business property in a heartbeat.
 When you purchase property insurance, you pay an insurance company to take on the risk of these disasters.
 If your property is destroyed by a covered cause, the insurance company will reimburse you for the value of your destroyed or damaged property.

 The four most common types of contractors insurance are:

 - Commercial General Liability (CGL) Insurance protects your business if you are sued for causing injury to someone else or for damaging someone else’s property.
 Example: You leave a toolbox out at a client site, and a client trips and hits their head.
 The client sues you for medical expenses and lost wages.

 - Workers’ Compensation Insurance is a form of liability insurance that pays for medical expenses and lost wages when one of your employees is injured while working.
 Example: Your employee falls off a ladder and is injured.